Graduate Student Handbook

 Program Probationary Extensions

-Circumstances related to the probationary extension request will be taken into consideration during the required second-year assessment (see below).
+Failing to meet a probationary extension will result in a formal academic warning and possible discontinuation from the program.
+Probationary extension requests will be taken into consideration during the required second-year assessment (see the following section).

 Program and Faculty Second-Year Assessment of Progress

-| Deadlines Dates | Committee approved Probationary Extension | |
+| Milestones / Requirements | Deadline Dates | Approved Probationary Extension Rules |

-| First Qualifying Paper sign on | 11/15/Y2 | Negotiated probationary extension for up to two months; beginning of the spring semester months if supported by advisor(s), committee members, and the GPD, with approval of the Graduate Program Committee.
-Failure to meet the extension will result in an official academic warning |
+| First Qualifying Paper (QP1) Sign-on | November 15 of Year 2 | Negotiated probationary extension for up to 2 months if supported by advisor(s), committee members, and the GPD, with approval of the Graduate Program Committee.
+Failure to meet the extension will result in an official academic warning. |

-| First Qualifying Paper sign off |
+| First Qualifying Paper (QP1) Sign-off |

-06/15/Y2 | Negotiated probationary extension for up to 2 months if supported by advisor(s), committee members, and the GPD, with approval of the Graduate Program Committee.
-Failure to meet the extension will result in an official academic warning |
+June 15 at end of Year 2 | Negotiated probationary extension for up to 2 months if supported by advisor(s), committee members, and the GPD, with approval of the Graduate Program Committee.
+Failure to meet the extension will result in an official academic warning. |

-11/15/Y3 | Negotiated probationary extension for up to 3 months if supported by the advisor(s), committee members, and the GPD, with approval of the Graduate Program Committee.
-Failure to meet the extension will result in an official academic warning |
+| Second Qualifying Paper (QP2) Sign-on | November 15 of Year 3 | Negotiated probationary extension for up to 3 months if supported by the advisor(s), committee members, and the GPD, with approval of the Graduate Program Committee.
+Failure to meet the extension will result in an official academic warning. |

-| Second Qualifying Paper sign off |
+| Second Qualifying Paper (QP2) Sign-off |

-11/15/Y4 | Negotiated probationary extension is allowed as required to complete the QP2 project in a reasonable time given the particularities of the project if suitable progress is being made as determined by the student’s advisor(s), committee members, and the GPD, with approval of the Graduate Program Committee.
-Failure to meet the extension will result in an official academic warning |
+November 15 of Year 4 | Negotiated probationary extension for up to 3 months to complete the QP2 project in a reasonable time given project complexities, if suitable progress is demonstrated.
+Requires advisor(s), committee, and GPD support with Graduate Program Committee approval.
+Failure to meet the extension results in an academic warning. |

-| Dissertation Proposal Defense |
+| Dissertation Proposal Defense (Candidacy Exam) |

-11/15/Y5 | Negotiated for up to 3 months if supported by advisor(s), committee members, and the GPD, with approval of the Graduate Program Committee.
-Failure to meet the extension will result in an official academic warning |
+November 15 of Year 5 | Negotiated probationary extension for up to 3 months if supported by advisor(s), committee members, and the GPD, with approval of the Graduate Program Committee.
+Failure to meet the extension will result in an official academic warning. |

-| Dissertation Defense | 08/15/Y6 | Negotiated probationary extensions are allowed to complete the dissertation in a reasonable manner of time given the particularities of the project if suitable progress is being made as determined by the advisor(s), committee members, and the GPD, with approval of the Graduate Program Committee.
-The SGS expects all dissertations to be completed within 7 years.
-Those students who have not completed their dissertations by the end of year 7 may be placed on a formal Leave of Absence |
+| Dissertation Defense | August 15 of Year 6 | Negotiated probationary extensions are allowed if necessary to complete the dissertation in a reasonable timeframe given project particularities, as long as suitable progress is being made.
+Extensions are negotiated with advisor(s), committee members, and GPD, subject to Graduate Program Committee approval.
+The School of Graduate Studies (SGS) expects completion within 7 years; exceeding this may result in a formal Leave of Absence. |

 Note: The GPD and the department chair become the final arbitrators if disagreements arise among the student’s advisors and/or among committee members, or the Graduate Program Committee.